ag143/workshop/PowerBI/notes.md

 - Manage users that have access to the **app workspace**
     - In the Microsoft 365, select **Members**
     - (Workspace > ... > Members > (outlook.office365.com/..) > members/Add members)
+- You want to know which Teacher is responsible for which course
+    - Inner Join
+- when using Pivot feature, take care of the 'Aggregate Value Function'
+    - if you want to preserve duplicated values, you do not have to select the Sum option.
+(Don't Aggregate)
+- import **50 Microsoft Excel** files to Power BI Desktop
+    - Add a folder data source and use the Combine Files command
+- ColumnA presents several values starting with space;- ColumnB contains several non-printable characters.
+    - ColumnA: TRIM - ColumnB: CLEAN
+- In the Power Querry editor, select the text column you want to shape and the right click on them.
+This menu will appear:
+    - Transform > Trim/Clean/Length/...
+- split datatime before importing to power bi
+    - In order to improve our Power BI model performances, it is really important to work at the data source level.
+Among the different techniques available to optimize the modeling experience, there is the split between the date and time if they come from a single combined column
+- to replace null values with the date from the previous row
+    - command: Fill, and then Down
+- From the **Extract** menu, click Text After Delimiter
+    - Fist/Last Characters, Range, Text before/after delimiter, Text Between Delimiters
+- data model presents a huge list of queries that make it difficult to organize the transformation steps
+    - cteate a group of queries to classify the data-transformations